What is the Stand Against Racism Challenge?

 The challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.

-You will be presented with challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
+Participants will download the Stand Against Racism App for their phone/tablet or log into the challenge website and are then presented with 21 days (four weeks Monday-Friday) of impactful challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.
-This is an exciting opportunity to dive deep into racial equity and social justice.
-We hope you will join us on this journey and we can’t wait to get started!

-that you will go into this challenge with an open heart and an open mind, ready to be pushed out of your comfort zone.
+We hope that you will go into this challenge with an open heart and an open mind, ready to be pushed out of your comfort zone.
 We know these discussions can be difficult and can bring up powerful emotions, but your commitment to increasing your awareness is what will help move our community forward.
-Register for the challenge today!

-YWCA Northeast Kansas is joining sister YWCAs across the country in hosting the 21-Day Challenge.
+YWCA Northeast Kansas is joining sister YWCAs across the country in hosting the Stand Against Racism Challenge.
 Join fellow members of the greater Topeka community in furthering our mission of eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.
 We have been doing this work for over 130 years.

-Engage with other participants in the challenge by sharing your reflections on social media by joining the YWCA Northeast Kansas 21-Day Challenge Facebook Group.
+Engage with other participants in the challenge by sharing your reflections on social media by joining the YWCA Northeast Kansas Stand Against Racism Challenge Facebook Group.